Health Emergencies

 • Avoid contact with another person’s blood by using medical gloves.

-It is best to apply manual pressure on a gauze bandage or other piece of cloth placed over the bleeding source.
-If bleeding continues, do not remove the gauze; add more gauze on top and continue to apply pressure.
-If the victim complains of feeling light-headed or seems to be confused, make sure that EMS is on the way.
+It is best to apply manual pressure on a gauze bandage or other piece of cloth placed over the source of bleeding.
+If bleeding continues, do not remove the gauze; add more gauze and continue to apply pressure.

 Cuts and Scrapes

-Clean the wound with clean, running tap water with or without soap for at least 5 minutes.
+Clean the wound with clean, running tap water with or without soap for at least five minutes.
 Application of an antibiotic ointment and a dressing after cleaning has been shown to help wounds heal better.
 However, do not apply an antibiotic ointment if the victim has known allergies to the antibiotic.
 Call for EMS or seek medical attention if the wound becomes discolored or swollen, or if the victim develops other symptoms such as lightheadedness.

 Burns

 Immediately cool the burn in cold running water and continue at least until pain is relieved.
 Do not use ice, as this may freeze skin and cause more damage.
 Do not pop burn blisters but do cover them loosely with a sterile dressing.
 Call for EMS or seek medical attention if necessary.
 Always activate EMS for burns of a large area or for burns affecting the face, hands, or genitals.
+Electrical burns are usually internal, and a small external burn may mask a large area of damage inside the victim.

 • Call the University Police at 617-627-6911 to activate EMS.